TG0/voting-app/README.md

 # voting-app

-Small python3 app for collecting values and calculating an average of those (use e.g in "levyraati")
+Small python3 (finnish speaking) application for collecting named value sets and calculating an average of those (use e.g in voting for a best song / "levyraati").

-The app speaks finnish only.
+The info.txt has easy instructions on how to create a single .exe, so you don't need the python3 interpreter to run the app.

 See demo video: